FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Lecturers can get to recommend for their learners the best resources to use for their revision, including posting lesson notes and relevant materials for their learners to use.**_This is how we bring the lecturers on board._**
 - With the ability to monetize this product , the source code will not be let out in the public domain.
 However , the product will be free to use for all learners for now as we polish up on our marketing skills.
 - Using already pre-existing youtube videos , referencing authors correctly and only paying for space to store images and videos will really make the cost super low and sustainable
+- State is very slippery mehn....
+Once we navigate away state clear leading to some issues.

 ### PRODUCT EXTENSION